HYPHENATE/LWCFlowComponents/README.md

 - Extended to provide the ability to display a Character count and a character count error message

 ### input parameters
-- Value - The HTML content in the rich text editor
+- Value - The HTML content in the rich text editorgi
 - Label - The label of the rich text editor
 - Help Text - The help text that appears in a popover
 - Required - If present, the textarea field must be filled out before the form can be submitted